SaraMc12/Reading_list/README.md

 * [axios](https://www.npmjs.com/package/axios).
 Thank you so much for transforming my book requests and responses into data , you're the backbone of this app my friend!

 * [Jest](https://jestjs.io/).
-At first I was like "what is the deal with this clown?" {dad joke intended} but, after learning how to work together I can truly apprechate all that you do for this code, so thank you and sorry for the rocky start.
+At first I was like "what is the deal with this clown?" {dad joke intended} that being said, I can truly apprechate all that you do for code, and I hope we can keep working together.